MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 ## Proposal

 Make it possible with unsafe-mode to provide custom ORDER BY clause which will override the default ordering by offset.
-The given ORDER BY identifier should refer to the included TIMESTAMP metadata column.
+The given ORDER BY identifiers should refer to only the included TIMESTAMP and OFFSET metadata columns.
+It will be required that the user always mention OFFSET as one of the columns for the ORDER BY clause.

 The option will be part of the `ENVELOPE UPSERT` clause with the following grammar: